image © phloxii/iStock/Thinkstock

 ENS Products - Dealing with Uncertainty

-Some variability in a sequence of NWP model forecasts is to be expected as the philosophy of ensemble forecasting is to capture the possible outcomes rather than a single definitive answer.
+The philosophy of ensemble forecasting is to capture possible outcomes rather than a single definitive answer.
+Thus some variability in a sequence of NWP model forecasts is to be expected.
 Every new forecast run is, on average, better than the previous one - but it is also different.
-These differences occur because new observations modify previous analyses of the atmospheric state, and therefore the subsequent forecasts generated from these analyses evolve and develop differently.
-Usually, the differences in the forecasts are no more than moderate but occasionally can be quite large and appear as a significant forecast jump in evolution of the atmosphere (eg developing a more mobile or amplified upper trough or signicant increase in modelled cloud cover) with consequent effect on forecast values.
-This is an unavoidable consequence of a non-perfect dynamical forecast system but is not a problem as such.
+New observations modify previous analyses of the atmospheric state, and therefore forecasts generated from these new analyses evolve and develop differently to earlier results.
+Usually, the differences in the forecasts are no more than moderate but occasionally, differences can be quite large.
+These may appear as a significant forecast jump in evolution of the atmosphere (eg developing a more mobile or amplified upper trough or a significant increase in modelled cloud cover).
+This has a consequent effect on forecast values.
+This is an unavoidable consequence of a imperfect dynamical forecast system but it's not a problem as such.
 To the uninformed user or customer, this can be very disconcerting and cause lack of confidence.
-To the informed forecaster it is an opportunity to deduce additional information and produce a better probablistic forecast arguably of more use to the customer.
+To the informed forecaster it is an opportunity to deduce additional information and produce a better probabilistic forecast arguably of more use to the customer.